QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lake_model.rst

 Dynamics of an Individual Worker
 ================================

-An individual worker's employment dynamics are governed by a :doc:`finite state Markov process <finite_markov>`
+An individual worker's employment dynamics are governed by a :doc:`finite state Markov process <../tools_and_techniques/finite_markov>`

 The worker can be in one of two states: